KathirVelan11/Tic-Tac-Toe/README.md

 This is a simple console-based **Tic Tac Toe** game written in C.
 You can play against a computer that selects moves randomly.
-This project was created as a **Semester 1 mini-project** at Amrita Vishwa Vidyapeetham.

 ---